ideaOwl/paths360-microproject/roles/web-workflow/readme.md

 **Week 1 Outcomes**

-- Identify libraries that can be used to superimpose images on videos
+- Identify libraries (with pros/cons) that can be used to superimpose images on videos

-- Identify headless browsers (using HTML/CSS) or other approaches to generate transparent PNGs with custom text
+- Identify headless browsers (using HTML/CSS) or other approaches (with pros/cons) to generate transparent PNGs with custom text

 - Meeting: We can share the different approaches people have found, and who will attempt which